 Here are our top picks for restaurants in Caldwell and Nampa:

-- Brick 29 Bistro – Another Nampa favorite, Brick 29 Bistro specializes in upscale comfort food – sandwiches, soups, salads, steaks, and homemade desserts.
-It’s a perfect spot for a relaxing lunch, especially if you indulge in the rhubarb grilled cheese, which consists of brie, mozzarella, rhubarb compote, and swiss fondue on garlic toasted sourdough bread.
+Brick 29 Bistro – Another Nampa favorite, Brick 29 Bistro specializes in upscale comfort food – sandwiches, soups, salads, steaks, and homemade desserts.
+It’s a perfect spot for a relaxing lunch, especially if you indulge in the rhubarb grilled cheese, which consists of brie, mozzarella, rhubarb compote, and swiss fondue on garlic-toasted sourdough bread.
 Talk about decadence!
-Brick 29 Bistro is open Monday through Saturday, from 11 am – 9 pm.
+Brick 29 Bistro is open Tuesday through Saturday, from 11 am – 9 pm.

-- Grit 2C – Located in downtown Caldwell, Grit offers classy American cuisine with both lunch and dinner options.
+Grit 2C – Located in downtown Caldwell, Grit offers classy American cuisine with both lunch and dinner options.
 Like all of our favorite restaurants in Cadwell, Idaho, Grit is committed to sourcing local ingredients and then using them to create eclectic, delicious meals that are also affordable.
 I appreciated the fresh, inspired salads after too much road trip food, and Eric loved the turkey club.
-Grit is open for both lunch and dinner, but closed on Mondays.
+Grit is open for both lunch and dinner but closed on Mondays and Tuesdays.

 Love wine-tasting road trips?
 Read this next: A 5-Day Wine and Waterfall Road Trip in the Finger Lakes of New York